Shelby GLH-S

-The Shelby GLH-S was a limited production series of two sport compact automobiles from the mid-1980s.
-The main differentiator of these cars from their regular Dodge versions was their use of what would become the intercooled Turbo II engine as well as Shelby Centurian wheels, Koni Adjustable shocks/struts, and changes to the alignment.
+The Shelby GLH-S is a limited production series of sport compact automobiles from the mid-1980s based on the Dodge Omni and modified by Shelby American.
+Later the name would also be applied to a Shelby modified version of the Dodge Shelby Charger.
+The GLH-S models all used intercooled turbocharged 4-cylinder engines.

 1986

 The 1986 Shelby Omni GLH-S was a modified Dodge Omni GLH, with changes made at the Shelby factory.
 They were retitled as Shelby Automobiles cars sold at select Dodge dealerships.
 GLH stood for "Goes Like Hell" and GLH-S stood for Goes Like Hell S'more.

 Just 500 were made.
 Dash plaques using a three-digit serial numbering system were installed.